 You wouldn't eat food from a rusty can, as it is inherently dangerous.
-On the same note, rust inside a microwave oven can lead to serious problems if not addressed immediately.
+On the same note, Colorado's All Area Appliance Service notes that rust in microwave ovens can lead to serious problems if not addressed immediately.

-Rust on the outside of the microwave isn't an issue, unless it eats its way through to the interior cavity, allowing arcing and radiation to escape the microwave.
-As long as the interior of the microwave oven remains sealed and intact, microwave radiation poses no threat to humans; you can sand and repair its interior.
+Rust on the outside of the microwave isn't an issue, unless it eats its way through to the interior cavity, which causes microwave arcing damage and allows radiation to escape the appliance.
+As long as the interior of the microwave oven remains sealed and intact, microwave radiation poses no threat to humans; you can sand and repair its interior using microwave paint.

 Microwaves are part of the electromagnetic spectrum operating at between 300-megahertz and 300-gigahertz frequencies; they're everywhere.
 Police use them to catch speeders, cell phone and television companies use them to transmit their signals between towers and food companies make potato chips using microwave radiation.
 Microwave ovens employ this same technology to heat food, which can also heat human tissue, causing burns when a person is directly exposed to certain frequencies.

 The cavity of the microwave oven is outfitted with metal and covered by a microwave paint.
 Only specially formulated microwave cavity paints can withstand the environment inside a microwave oven.
 All other paints will more than likely peel and be ineffective after just a few days or weeks.

 This metal bounces the microwaves inside the oven to heat the food.
 Rusted parts on the interior will still bounce the waves, but the longer the rust has a presence, the more it can grow.
 Once the paint inside the oven cavity begins to chip, oxygen bonds with the metal to form rust.
 Once rust forms, it weakens the metal and breaks it down, and the continual use of a microwave oven with a rusted interior is an accident waiting to happen.

 Remove the Rust and Repaint